Käthe Bosse-Griffiths: Early years

 Käthe Bosse was born in Wittenberg in Germany in 1910, the second of four children.
 Her father, Paul Bosse (1881-1947), was a distinguished gynaecologist and head of Wittenberg town hospital.
 Her mother Käthe Bosse (née Levin, 1886-1944) was of Jewish parentage, but Bosse was brought up in the Lutheran Church.
-After completing secondary school in her home town, she was admitted to the University of Munich, where she gained a doctorate in Classics and Egyptology in 1935.
+After completing secondary school in her hometown, she was admitted to the Ludwig-Maximilians-Universität München, where she gained a doctorate in Classics and Egyptology in 1935.
 Her thesis focused on the human figure in late Egyptian sculpture.
 Soon after, she started work at the Egyptology and Archaeology Department of the Berlin State Museums, but she and her father were dismissed from their posts when it emerged that her mother was Jewish.

 Bosse escaped Nazi persecution and left Germany for Britain in 1936.
 She worked as assistant to the zoologist and classical scholar D'Arcy Wentworth Thompson.
 She found research work at the Petrie Museum at the University College London and later at the Ashmolean Museum in Oxford.
 In 1938, while at Oxford as a senior member of Somerville College, she met a fellow Egyptologist and research student, J. Gwyn Griffiths.
-Griffiths, a Welsh and Classics scholar was brought up in the Rhondda and graduated from University College Cardiff (now Cardiff University) where his influence in ancient Egypt was kindled by Kathleen Freeman.
+Griffiths, a Welsh and Classics scholar was brought up in the Rhondda and graduated from University College Cardiff (now Cardiff University) where his influence in Ancient Egypt was kindled by Kathleen Freeman.

 Bosse and Griffiths returned to the Rhondda and made their home in the village of Pentre, living at 14 St Stephen's Avenue.
 Griffiths had been appointed a teacher at Porth County School.
 They married in 1939 and Bosse became Käthe Bosse-Griffiths.
 Bosse and Griffiths had two sons, Robat Gruffudd (born 1943) and Heini Gruffudd (born 1946).

 During the Second World War, Bosse-Griffiths and her husband set up the Cadwgan Circle from their home in Pentre, an avant-garde literary and intellectual group, whose members included Pennar Davies and Rhydwen Williams.
 Among these literary Welsh speakers, Bosse-Griffiths found a love of the Welsh language.
 During the same years in Germany, Bosse-Griffiths's mother died at Ravensbrück, a notoriously evil concentration camp for women.
 Her brothers Günther and Fritz had both been imprisoned and then served at Zöschen camp.
 An order for them to be killed near the end of the war was not carried out.
 Her sister Dorothee was imprisoned for six weeks, but released.